The Handmaid's Tale: Offred

 Offred is the protagonist and narrator who takes the readers through life in Gilead.
-She was labeled a "wanton woman" when Gilead was established because she had married a man who was divorced.
+She was labelled a "wanton woman" when Gilead was established because she had married a man who was divorced.
 All divorces were nullified by the new government, meaning her husband was now considered still married to his first wife, making Offred an adulteress.
 In trying to escape Gilead, she was separated from her husband and daughter.

 She is part of the first generation of Gilead's women, those who remember pre-Gilead times.
-Proved fertile, she is considered an important commodity and has been placed as a "handmaid" in the home of "the Commander" and his wife Serena Joy, to bear a child for them (Serena Joy is believed to be infertile).
+Proved fertile, she is considered an important commodity and has been placed as a "Handmaid" in the home of "the Commander" and his wife Serena Joy, to bear a child for them (Serena Joy is believed to be infertile).
 Readers are able to see Offred's resistance to the Republic of Gilead on the inside through her thoughts.

+Sometimes Offred has thoughts most readers would disagree with, such as the Ceremony not being rape because she agreed to be a Handmaid, despite the implication that she had no real choice (the alternative may have been execution, or hard labour cleaning nuclear waste).
+This may be a belief she has adapted to lessen her mental strain, or may be due to brainwashing during her Handmaid training.

 Offred is a slave name that describes her function: she is "of Fred" (i.e., she belongs to Fred – presumed to be the name of the Commander – and is considered a concubine).
 In the novel, Offred says that she is not a concubine, but a tool; a "two-legged womb".
 The Handmaids' names say nothing about who the women really are; their only identity is as the Commander's property.
-"Offred" is also a pun on the word "offered", as in "offered as a sacrifice", and "of red" because the red dress assigned for the handmaids in Gilead.
+"Offred" is also a pun on the word "offered", as in "offered as a sacrifice", and "of red" because of the red dress assigned for the Handmaids in Gilead.

 In Atwood's original novel, Offred's real name is never revealed.
 In Volker Schlöndorff's 1990 film adaptation Offred was given the real name Kate, while the television series gave her the real name June.

 The women in training to be Handmaids whisper names across their beds at night.
 The names are "Alma.
 Janine.
 Dolores.
 Moira.
-June," and all are later accounted for except June.
-In addition, one of the Aunts tells the handmaids-in-training to stop "mooning and June-ing".
+June", and all are later accounted for except June.
+In addition, one of the Aunts tells the Handmaids-in-training to stop "mooning and June-ing".
 From this and other references, some readers have inferred that her birth name could be "June".
-Miner suggests that "June" is a pseudonym.
+Academic Madonne Miner suggests that "June" is a pseudonym.
 As "Mayday" is the name of the Gilead resistance, June could be an invention by the protagonist.
-The Nunavit conference covered in the epilogue takes place in June.
+The Nunavut conference covered in the epilogue takes place in June.